 ABOUT THE AIR RESCUE SERVICE

-The South Island of New Zealand is a place like no other.
-From rugged coastlines and vast rural landscapes to lush forests and towering alpine peaks, it is an environment that has few equals.
+The South Island of New Zealand is a unique place.
+Rugged coastlines and vast rural landscapes to lush forests and towering alpine peaks; it is an environment that has few equals.

-When things go wrong in these environments we are at our most vulnerable and isolated.
-That is when our rescue helicopters provide a critical lifeline.
-Our Canterbury and West Coast Air Rescue Service covers the largest single geographical area in New Zealand, watching over the lives of more than 600,000 people, the two dedicated rescue helicopters and Rescue Crews are on call 24/7, 365 days a year.
+When things go wrong in these environments we are vulnerable and isolated.
+Our rescue helicopters provide a critical lifeline.
+The Canterbury and West Coast Rescue Helicopter Service watches over the lives of more than 600,000 people.

-The Westpac Rescue Helicopter based in Christchurch and the NZCC Rescue Helicopter based in Greymouth are on standby 24 hours of the day, 365 days of the year – with a third, back-up helicopter and crew available in Christchurch should they be needed.
-From these two bases, our rescue crews cover a region from Kaikoura down to Waitaki on the East Coast, from Karamea to Haast on the West Coast – and everywhere in between.
+The Christchurch Westpac Rescue Helicopter and the ROA Rescue Helicopter based in Greymouth are on standby 24/7, 365 days of the year.
+Also, a third, backup helicopter is available in Christchurch.
+These two bases cover the region from Kaikoura down to Waitaki and, from Karamea to Haast on the West Coast.

-At any given time of the day or night, a Rescue Helicopter Crew (consisting of a pilot, a Crewman and Intensive Care Paramedic) is on standby ready to deliver life-saving aid using the best training and technology.
+Furthermore, the Rescue Helicopter Crew (consisting of a Pilot, a Crewman, and Intensive Care Paramedic) are ready to deliver life-saving aid using the best training and technology.

-In our vast and diverse rural environments, the speed and maneuverability characteristics of a Rescue Helicopter offer unique advantages and access over conventional land ambulances.
-In a life and death situation where every minute counts, Air Rescue may be a patient’s only chance for survival.
+The vast and diverse rural environments mean the speed and maneuverability characteristics of a Rescue Helicopter offer unique advantages over conventional land ambulances.
+In a life and death situation, the Rescue Helicopter Service may be a patient’s only chance for survival.

-This is where our Air Rescue Crews make a real difference in the lives of our Canterbury and West Coast communities.
-They can provide advanced care to patients much faster than conventional emergency crews.
-In remote and hard to reach areas, Air Rescue can mean the difference between life and death.
+Our rescue crews make a real difference in the lives of our Canterbury and West Coast communities.
+They can provide advanced care to patients much faster.
+In remote and hard to reach areas, the Rescue Helicopter Service can mean the difference between life and death.